How to Answer 'Why Consulting?': Firm-Specific Answers for McKinsey, BCG, and Bain (2026)

 - Why this firm is the best place to fill that gap specifically

-When Part 3 flows from Part 2, it does not feel like a tacked-on line.
-It feels like the logical conclusion of a well-constructed argument.
-The interviewer hears: "This person thought carefully about why consulting, and then thought carefully about why this firm — not the reverse."
+When Part 3 flows from Part 2, it feels like the logical conclusion of a well-constructed argument — not a tacked-on firm line.

-For the full context of how "why consulting" connects to other behavioral questions in the MBB recruiting process, see case interview fit questions and behavioral interview consulting.
-For McKinsey's specific behavioral framework, see mckinsey-pei-guide.
+For how "why consulting" connects to other behavioral questions, see case interview fit questions and behavioral interview consulting.
+For McKinsey's behavioral framework, see the McKinsey PEI guide.
+For sequencing behavioral prep alongside case prep, see the consulting interview prep timeline.

 Practice Drills: Build Your Answer Under Pressure